AshDevFr/talk-docker/README.md

 # talk-docker
-Presentation &amp; Sample for a Docker presentation
+Slides &amp; Samples for a Docker presentation